 You can find the latest guidance about seeking veterinary advice and visiting your vet here.

 I’ve been diagnosed with Covid-19 or advised to self-isolate, how should I protect my pets?

 If you can, ask another member of your household to care for your pets while you are sick.
 If this isn’t possible, you should restrict contact, just like you would around other people.
 This includes avoiding petting, snuggling, being kissed or licked, and sharing food.

-Although there is very little evidence that pets can become sick or play a role in the spread of this disease, it’s always best practice to maintain good hygiene.
+Although there is no evidence that pets can play a role in the spread of this disease to humans, it’s always best practice to maintain good hygiene.

 Always wash your hands thoroughly before and after you prepare your pet’s food or interact with them and, if you are ill, wear a facemask.
 You should always cough or sneeze into a disposable tissue or the inside of your elbow and avoid touching your face wherever possible.

 Our advice is simply to take the same precautions with your pets as you would a member of your family.

 What if I have suspected Covid-19 and my pet needs veterinary treatment?